 Life Coach Certification: Is It Really Worth It?
-Plus, 18 Recommended Programs
+18 Recommended Programs

 Life coaching is an unregulated industry.
 You don't need any qualifications to work with paid clients.
 Personally, I make 6 figures per year as a coach and I never got certified.